Sherina Munaf: 2002–2004: My Life

 In 2002, Sherina released her third album, titled "My Life".
 This album showed Sherina shifting from childhood songs toward teenage themes.
-The album's singles are "My Life", "Click Clock", and "Aku Beranjak Dewasa".
+The album's singles are "My Life", "Click Clock", and "Aku Beranjak Dewasa" (I Grew Up).
 It also features a song written by Sherina, "Kisah Sang Lebah" (Bee Story).

-2007-2014: Primadona, Gemini, and Tuna
+2007–2014: Primadona, Gemini, and Tuna

 To shed her child star image, Sherina signed to Trinity Optima Productions and released her fourth album, Primadona, on 14 March 2007, spewing out two singles: Sendiri and Ku Disini.
-7 of the tracks of her fourth album was written solely by Sherina herself.
+7 of the tracks of her fourth album were written solely by Sherina herself.
 Slank veteran Abdee Negara was recruited to play guitar chords for Sendiri.
 Before she released her fifth album, Gemini, on 9 July 2009, she created two soundtrack singles in 2008: Jalan Cinta for Ayat-Ayat Cinta and KuBahagia for Laskar Pelangi.
 Both soundtracks appeared on Gemini, which spewed three singles: Cinta Pertama dan Terakhir, Geregetan (technically a cover of her father's song from his band days) and Pergilah Kau.
-Around 2007–2010, she became brand ambassadors for Panasonic, Casio, and Maybelline New York.
+Around 2007–2010, she became brand ambassador for Panasonic, Casio, and Maybelline New York.

 Sherina was an Ambassador at the World Youth Conference, One Young World, in Zurich, Switzerland, in September 2011.
 She performed the Sing Your Mind, written specially for the event.
 In February 2013, she became a judge and coach on the Indonesian version of The Voice, and released her first mini album entitled Tuna.
 It spawned three singles: Sebelum Selamanya, Akan KuTunggu, and Apakah Ku Jatuh Cinta (a collaboration with labelmate Vidi Aldiano).
 After the album's release, she went to Australia for studying Science at University of Sydney, and Japan for studying Japanese language and animation.

-2018-2021: Wiro Sableng, Earwig and the Witch and Petualangan Sherina 2
+2018–2023: Wiro Sableng, Earwig and the Witch and Petualangan Sherina 2

 In 2017, Sherina was cast as Anggini, a female warrior trained under guidance of Dewa Tuak for Fox International Productions and Lifelike Pictures collaboration Wiro Sableng (212 Warrior).
 The film was released on 30 August 2018 to critical acclaim.
 In 2019, she was cast as Earwig's mother in Studio Ghibli's Earwig and the Witch as well as composing the theme song Don't Disturb Me alongside Hiroki Kamemoto of Glim Spanky, Kiyokazu Takano of Mrs. Green Apple, and Kavka Shishido.
 The movie was released as a television film on NHK on 30 December 2020, followed by planned theatrical release in 2021.

 On 3 November 2020, she married Indonesian actor and male model, Baskara Mahendra.

-In 2021, Sherina and the other cast and producers of Petualangan Sherina (Sherina's Adventure) announced the sequel of the 2000 cult film, with Sherina confirmed to fill in the role of music producer alongside her elder sister Virania, filling Elfa Secioria's seat as Elfa passed away in 2011.
+In 2021, Sherina and the other cast and producers of Petualangan Sherina (Sherina's Adventure) announced the sequel of the 2000 cult film, with Sherina confirmed to fill in the role of music producer alongside her elder sister Virania, filling Elfa Secioria's seat as Elfa died in 2011.
+The film will be released theatrically on 28 September 2023.